shahzaibishtiaq/shahzaibishtiaq/README.md

 - 🔭 I’m currently working on MERN Stack
 - 🧐 I'm interested in Full-Stack Dev and open source -->
-I'm a 2nd-Year Computer Science Student with keen interests in the fields of Technology, Programming and Full Stack Development.
+I'm a Front End Developer and passionate about building mobile-responsive & user-friendly Web Applications in ReactJs.
 I love to Build Web Apps in JavaScript.
-I strive to grow as a developer everyday 💪
+I strive to grow as a developer everyday 💪.
+Currently I'm a Second-Year Computer Science Student with keen interests in the fields of Technology, Programming and Full Stack Development.

 - 🌱 I’m currently learning ReactJs
 - 👯 I’m looking to collaborate on open source projects and Full Stack Development